TheOdinProject/curriculum/html_css/intermediate_html/form-validations.md

 <div class="lesson-content__panel" markdown="1">

 1. Read and follow along to [MDN's Client-Side Form Validation Guide](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation)
-    * Note: Halfway through, the doc covers the Constraint Validation API: a way to validate forms with javascript.
-We'll cover that in a future lesson, you can skip that part for now.
+    * Skip the section on "Validating forms using JavaScript".
+This will be covered in a future lesson.

 2. Read CSS Tricks brilliant [Form Validation UX in HTML and CSS Guide](https://css-tricks.com/form-validation-ux-html-css/)